College of Applied Science Vadakkencherry: Associations

 The members of the association are all the students under each department.
 A group of executive members from each class along with a staff advisor and a chairman constitute the executive committee of each association.
 A vice-chairman and a secretary are elected from the committee members.

 Placement cell

 Training activities are organized throughout the year to prepare students for campus selection programmes.
 The placement cell coordinates with the corporate sector and other similar educational institutions and enables the students to participate in campus selection events across the state.
 The cell provides data to the corporate sector with regard to the candidates available for consideration towards placement.

 Illustrations, real time workshops, group discussions and interviews are organized.
-Personality Development programmes and seminars are also periodically conducted by inviting eminent personalities.
+Personality Development programs and seminars are also periodically conducted by inviting eminent personalities.